haihala/Quince/README.md

 # Quince

-Virtual TableTop (VTT) combined with a world building tool.
-Start with a demo collaborative paint as a prove of concept.
+Collaborative notepad/paint to learn websockets.

+⚠️ **If you run quince as root and set a custom data directory be extra careful.
+Everything in the directory will be visible to the public and could be deleted** ⚠️

-Python back, react front (made with Node).
-Contains host file for nginx.
+Python backend, react frontend (made with Node).
+Contains host file for nginx and systemd unit.

 `python` refers to python3.8 or newer.
 Older python may work but I haven't tested with one.